metal3-io/metal3-io.github.io/try-it.md

 This environment creates a set of VMs to manage as if they were bare metal hosts.

-There are two different host OSs that metal3-dev-env setup process is tested on.
+There are two different host OSs that the metal3-dev-env setup process is tested on.

-  1. Host VM/Server on CentOS, while target can be Ubuntu or CentOS, Cirros, FCOS.
+1. Host VM/Server on CentOS, while the target can be Ubuntu or CentOS, Cirros, or FCOS.
-  2. Host VM/Server on Ubuntu, while target can be Ubuntu or CentOS, Cirros, FCOS.
+2. Host VM/Server on Ubuntu, while the target can be Ubuntu or CentOS, Cirros, or FCOS.

-The way  k8s cluster is running in the above two scenarios is different.
-For CentOS `minikube` cluster is used as the source cluster, for Ubuntu a `kind` cluster is being created.
+The way the k8s cluster is running in the above two scenarios is different.
+For CentOS `minikube` cluster is used as the source cluster, for Ubuntu, a `kind` cluster is being created.
 As such, when the host (where the `make` command was issued) OS is CentOS, there should be three libvirt VMs and one of them should be a `minikube` VM.

 In case the host OS is Ubuntu, the k8s source cluster is created by using `kind`, so in this case the `minikube` VM won't be present.